-- For salaries, provide copies of payroll expendiure reports - Expense items need to have copies of invoices, or receipts and proof of payment (credit card statements, bank statements) for.
-All documentation for reimbursement amounts must be clearly visible and defined (i.e., highlighted, underlined, circled on the required supporting documentation).
+- For salaries, provide copies of payroll expenditure reports. - Expense items need to have copies of invoices, or receipts and proof of payment (credit card statements, bank statements).
+All documentation for reimbursement amounts must be clearly visible and defined (i.e., highlighted, underlined, circled on the required supporting documentation). - Funding may not be used to purchase clothing that would be used for everyday wear by emergency management employees or other personnel. - Clothing, uniforms, undergarments, jackets, vests, etc. are also allowable for CERT members as listed on the Authorized Equipment List (AEL): 21GN-00-CCEQ | FEMA.gov. - For a complete list of other eligible clothing and protective gear allowable for purchase with EMPG funding, applicants, recipients and FEMA staff are encouraged to refer to the AEL website for the most up to-date information: Authorized Equipment List | FEMA.gov.